JuliaLang/julia/doc/src/base/sort.md

 By default, `sort` and related functions use [`isless`](@ref) to compare two elements in order to determine which should come first.
-The [`Base.Order.Ordering`](@ref) abstract type provides a mechanism for defining alternate orderings on the same set of elements.
+The [`Base.Order.Ordering`](@ref) abstract type provides a mechanism for defining alternate orderings on the same set of elements: when calling a sorting function like `sort`, an instance of `Ordering` can be provided with the keyword argument `order`.

 Instances of `Ordering` define a [total order](https://en.wikipedia.org/wiki/Total_order) on a set of elements, so that for any elements `a`, `b`, `c` the following hold:

 * Exactly one of the following is true: `a` is less than `b`, `b` is less than `a`, or `a` and `b` are equal (according to [`isequal`](@ref)).